jprod/MathStudies/README.md

 # MathStudies
-a series of personal python scripts to preform various math problems/procedures
+a series of personal python and C scripts to preform various math problems/procedures